 “I had a sense that quarantine was a practice that was going away,” said Geoff Manaugh, a writer who has focused on the spatial and socio-architectural aspects of quarantine.
 “But as diseases become more resistant and people travel much further much faster, quarantine is becoming much more in vogue.
 It’s not a last gasp at all, this fairly archaic approach to disease management.”

 The practice of isolating sick people stretches back to the days of the Old Testament.
-By the 14th century, during the outbreak of the plague in Europe, governments began establishing formal quarantine protocols, according to a short history of the quarantine by PBS.
-During the smallpox epidemic of the 1730s, New York City residents were banished to Bedloe's Island, where the Statue of Liberty would be erected a century and a half later.
+By the 14th century, during the outbreak of the plague in Europe, governments began establishing formal quarantine protocols.
+During the smallpox epidemic of the 1730s, New York City residents were banished to Bedloe’s Island, where the Statue of Liberty would be erected a century and a half later.
 When astronauts first returned from the moon in 1969, they spent three weeks quarantined in a trailer, awaiting lab results as scientists tested their blood for moon germs.
 (No lunar diseases were found, though it's still kind of a bummer we didn't find life up there.)

 Today, as West African nations combat the worst Ebola virus outbreak in decades, modern quarantine practices are in full effect.
 There are specially designed suits, masks, ventilation systems, ambulance docking stations, and jets.